Muonionalusta: Distribution

 A part of the meteorite is used in the 25-pieces limited Rolls-Royce Tranquility Collection (Phantom VIII) Controller and in the M850i xDrive Coupé Night Sky Edition by BMW.
-Another part of the meteorite is used in the BOLDR Odyssey watch.

-The watch brand Zelos also uses slices of the meteorite as dials and bezel inserts in their watches.

-The Indian micro-brand, Bangalore Watch Company, has also released a line of space themed watches called Apogee that includes a model with the dial sourced from the meteorite.The Indian brand, Titan, uses the meteorite for one sub-dial on its Swiss-made Meteorite by Xylys chronographs.
-UK Watchmaker, Bremont, incorporated slices sourced from the meteorite in their "Bremont Hawking Limited Edition Collection" watches.
-Only 388 were produced.
-In 2019, the brand David Rutten produced a limited edition of 88 watches, called DR-01 Streamline, using the Muonionalusta for the watch case.

 In 2021, Poland's Germania Mint released a numismatic coin named Impact Moments: Meteorite that depicts the extinction of dinosaurs as a result of a meteorite hitting the earth.
 Each coin has a fragment of the Muonionalusta meteorite embedded in it.